 - Press the right button of the mouse.
 Choose View Code from the Context Menu.

 - We enter the VBA window.
 Choose the Module option from the Insert tab.

 - This is the VBA module.
 We will write VBA code here.

 - Now, copy and paste the following VBA code on the module.

 Option Explicit Sub Protect_Formula_Cells() Dim pass As String, w_sheet As Worksheet Dim f_cells As Range pass = "123" Set w_sheet = ActiveSheet w_sheet.Unprotect pass On Error Resume Next Set f_cells = w_sheet.Cells.SpecialCells(xlCellTypeFormulas) If f_cells Is Nothing Then Exit Sub w_sheet.Cells.Locked = False f_cells.Locked = True w_sheet.Protect pass End Sub

 - After that, press the F5 button to run the code.

 - We can input on any cells rather than the formula cells.
 Look, we can input Cell B10.

 In this article, we described 2 methods of how to protect formulas in Excel and allow input.
 We added a VBA code that works very fast the applying fewer steps.
 I hope this will satisfy your needs.
-Please have a look at our website Exceldemy.com and give your suggestions in the comment box.
+If you have any questions or suggestions regarding the article, feel free to use the comment box.